s-blu/obsidian_dataview_example_vault/20 Dataview Queries/Plot a Category-Series DQL query.md

 ---
 description: Plot the results of a Category-Series structured DQL query (with an artibrary number of Series columns) on a line or bar chart.
+topics:
+  - combining plugins
+  - charts
 ---
 #dv/table #dv/from #dv/where #dv/groupby #dv/sort #dv/sum #dvjs/tryQuery